Watfaq/SoftU2F-Win/README.md

 Having a signature won't change any of the behaviour of this software and all the source code is public to everyone to read and contribute.

+## Development

+### Driver

+Install:

+* Microsoft Visual Studio
+* Windows SDK
+* Windows Driver Kit (WDK)

+Download and tutorials can be found at: https://docs.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/writing-a-very-small-kmdf--driver

+And you should be able to compile the driver in Visual Studio.

+### Daemon

+Daemon is just an NET Core project, no extra requirement other than developing a normal NET Core apps.

 ## Support

 If you like this project, you can support me to buy a EV certificate, or just a cup of coffee :)